 - Don't pull it off or rotate just let it fly off nice and smooth with no pitch change.

 - Correct for P factor.
 The Pitts has a lot of P factor especially on take off roll and initial climb.
 Use the RUDDER!
 The one on the RIGHT!

 - Use two fingers and a thumb.
 So many use a tight fist grip and it just doesn't let you feel the airplane and make pressure inputs to the controls instead of

 - Keep the airplane trimmed.
 If not trimmed to hold pitch you will let the pitch wonder from level and the airspeed will vary therefor you will constantly have to

 change the controls to maintain a steady forward slip on final and your decent angle will vary.

-wing down or not getting it level at the same time the nose comes straight will cause a side slip and off to the side you go then you don't have
+wing down or not getting it level at the same time the nose comes straight will cause a side slip and off to the side you go then you don't have two runway

 - Slip down low enough (depends on width of runway) so that when you take it out you can see both sides of the runway.